matiyas-develop/frappe_qr_demo/README.md

 ## QR Demo

-Demo app for printing QR Codes.
+Demo app for QR codes and barcodes in ERPNext print formats.

 This app contains a DocType **QR Demo**.
 You can create a new **QR Demo**, fill the _Title_ field and save.